kitsunesfire/digitalgarden-net/src/site/notes/7. Scholarly Details/Arts & Culture/Titles/Adept.md

 # Adept

-Title given to a newly initiated member of the [[5.
-Dramatis Personae/Factions/Celestine\|Celestine]] Church who is a student of [[7.
-Scholarly Details/Magic/Alternative Magic/Arcanimancy\|Arcanimancy]].
-These individuals may assist in research and rituals, but are not capable of working independently (yet).
+Title given to an active member of the [[5.
+Dramatis Personae/Factions/Celestine\|Celestine]] Church.
+This rank indicates the capacity of performing [[7.
+Scholarly Details/Magic/Alternative Magic/Arcanimancy\|Arcanimancy]] rituals and conducting independent research on behalf of the church.